Back to Wyoming

 Amending Constitution for Residential Property Tax Valuation

-This resolution proposes changing Wyoming's constitution to allow the state legislature to set rules for how residential property is valued for tax purposes.
+This resolution proposes changing the Wyoming Constitution to allow the state's lawmakers to set rules for how residential property is valued for tax purposes.

 What This Bill Does

-• Proposes an amendment to Article 15 of the Wyoming Constitution, allowing the legislature to determine a valuation method for residential real estate taxes.
+• Proposes an amendment to Article 15 of the Wyoming Constitution, allowing the legislature to create a new method for valuing residential real estate for taxes.

 Who It Names or Affects

-• Residents who own homes or other residential properties in Wyoming
+• Residents who own homes or other types of residential real estate in Wyoming

 Terms To Know